 14. Start tracking your income and expenses.

 15. If your bank is charging you bank fees for minimum deposits, find a new bank.

 16. If you are not earning any interest on your bank account, check into high-yield savings account such as CIT Bank that is currently paying one of the highest interest rates for a savings account in the country.

 17. Unsubscribe from all junk email offers (so you won’t make impulse purchases).

 19. Unless your kids spilled Capri Sun all over you, wear your jeans a few times before washing them.

 21. Use shopping bags for waste basket liners.

 22. Put shredded mail and bills into your flower beds to help control weeds.
 You an also use free newspaper for gardening as well.

 Whatever your personal or financial goals in your life are, these frugal living tips can help you accomplish those dreams.

+Additionally, its’s also a way how to deal with lifestyle inflation in your life.
 If you are looking for additional information check out our resource links below and be sure to subscribe to our newsletter.